 Bergamot Mint Essential Oil is also known as Water Mint Essential Oil.
-It is a delightful oil to work with, and it is increasingly becoming one of my favorite essential oils to utilize.
+It is a delightful oil to work with, and it is increasingly becoming one of my favorite essential oils.
 Its composition is somewhat similar to that of Lavender Essential Oil, and it makes a lovely synergistic complement or substitute for lavender in particular blends.

 Bergamot Mint Essential Oil is calming, relaxing, and is simultaneously uplifting to the spirits.
-Aromatically, Bergamot Mint Oil resembles a combination of bergamot, fresh herbals, lavender and a hint of mint.
+Aromatically, Bergamot Mint Oil resembles a combination of fresh herbals, lavender, a touch of citrus and a hint of mint.
 Although it falls within the Mentha family, the GC/MS reports that I've reviewed show that it possesses only about 1-2% menthol and only a trace amount of cineole.
-It is much gentler in mint intensity than peppermint with its typical 40-45% menthol and approximately 5% (or so) cineole content.
+It is much gentler in mint intensity than Peppermint Oil because Peppermint Oil typically contains 40-45% menthol and approximately 5% (or so) cineole content.

 Bergamot Mint Essential Oil is sometimes referred to as Lemon Mint Oil.